theforeman/theforeman.org/plugins/foreman_discovery/15.0/index.md

 * Transfer the ISO image onto an USB stick or CDROM and boot it.
 * Discovered node automatically uploads facts and reloads kernel into installer.

+# 5.4 Running arbitrary commands after boot

+Discovery version 3.5 or above supports running arbitrary commands (or short shell scripts) provided via `fdi.script` kernel command line option.
+The script must be BASH shell compressed via gzip and encoded in base64.
+To create the option, run:

+    # cat aux/basescript-examples/myscript | gzip -9 | base64 -w0
+    fdi.script=H4sIAK4hZ1oCA0tNzshXUA/JyCxWAKJEhZLU4hJ1LgA92U9qFgAAAA==

+Keep in mind that kernel command line option is limited, Red Hat Enterprise Linux 7 (or CentOS 7) has limitation of 512 characters and there are already a lot of characters, so in practice the script option must be shorter than 300 characters in total.
+When it exceeds the threshold, rest of the kernel command line option will be ignored, therefore it will likely fail.Typically the script can be used to download a larger script using `curl` command from a remote HTTP(s) server.

+The script is executed during the initial boot *in parallel* with other services.
+Although the service unit is scheduled to start after network is initialized, the connection *might not* be fully available so make sure to put some `sleep` command if you encounter network issues.

 # 6 Help

 Please follow our [standard procedures and